-Overview: Comal Springs dryopid beetles have long-life stages with long durations between hatching to pupation and pupation to eclosion.
-Previous research investigated the number of instar stages of dryopid larvae, oviposit location, and pupation success in captive holding.
-This proposed research builds on the previous, more exploratory, research to precisely identify instar stages and pupation rates.
-Environmental measurements and observations of locations with dryopid beetles will be collected and assessed to inform required refugia conditions for successfully holding and propagating dryopid beetles.
+Overview: Dryopid beetles have very long-life stages with long durations between hatching to pupation and pupation to eclosion.
+Previous research, led by BIO-WEST, investigated the number of instar stages of dryopid larvae, oviposit location, and pupation success in captive holding.
+This proposed research builds on the results of previous efforts to further investigate substrate requirements for successful propagation of adult dryopid beetles and pupation larvae.